Wyparks04/Degree_Impact_On_Data_Analyst_Salaries/README.md

 Degree-required	157,416
 No-degree	91,438
 Degree roles average ~66k more, but remember:
-Your degree dataset includes Master’s and PhD outliers, and your max value confirms that.
+The degree dataset includes Master’s and PhD outliers, and the max value confirms that.

 2. Outlier Alert: The Degree Salaries Are Inflated